Research Background and Interests

 Seamless Learning

-I am a member of an international research collaborative formed in 2018 which has developed a framework for the design of seamless learning experiences in higher education.
+I am a member of an international research collaborative called the International Research Network for Innovative Sustainable Seamless Education (IRN-ISSE) formed in 2018 which has developed a framework for the design of seamless learning experiences in higher education.
 In 2020, we published an Open Access book about the framework (Hambrock et al., 2020).
-The second stage of this research is investigating the implementation of seamless learning interventions at higher education institutions from North America, Europe, Asia, Africa, and Australia.
-While this research is ongoing, a second Open Access volume of the research collaborative’s findings is currently in press (anticipated publication in Fall 2022) (Hambrock et al, in press).
+The second stage of this research investigated the implementation of seamless learning interventions at higher education institutions from North America, Europe, Asia, Africa, and Australia.
+This phase of our research resulted in a second Open Access volume of the research collaborative’s findings (Hambrock et al., 2022).
 The team also plans to disseminate further results at various milestones through conference presentations, and peer-reviewed journal articles.

-I am a member of an international research collaborative formed in 2018 which has developed a framework for the design of seamless learning experiences in higher education.
+I am a member of an international research collaborative called the International Research Network for Innovative Sustainable Seamless Education (IRN-ISSE) formed in 2018 which has developed a framework for the design of seamless learning experiences in higher education.
 In 2020, we published an Open Access book about the framework (Hambrock et al., 2020).
-The second stage of this research is investigating the implementation of seamless learning interventions at higher education institutions from North America, Europe, Asia, Africa, and Australia.
-While this research is ongoing, a second Open Access volume of the research collaborative’s findings is currently in press (anticipated publication in Fall 2022) (Hambrock et al, in press).
+The second stage of this research investigated the implementation of seamless learning interventions at higher education institutions from North America, Europe, Asia, Africa, and Australia.
+This phase of our research resulted in a second Open Access volume of the research collaborative’s findings (Hambrock et al., 2022).
 The team also plans to disseminate further results at various milestones through conference presentations, and peer-reviewed journal articles.

 Peer Collaboration in Online Learning

-Power et al. (2020) and Power (2022c) are examples of how I have incorporated peer-to-peer collaboration into my teaching practice to facilitate rich learning and the production of meaningful learning artifacts.
+Power et al. (2020), Power (2022c) and Power (2023) are examples of how I have incorporated peer-to-peer collaboration into my teaching practice to facilitate rich learning and the production of meaningful learning artifacts.
 In the Spring 2022 term, I joined a team of researchers from Ontario Tech University to begin examining the benefits of using the online platform Kritik (2022) to streamline peer-to-peer interactions when authoring and providing peer feedback on graduate-level academic writing activities.
-Our aim is to analyze the peer feedback process itself, as well as students’ perceptions of the benefits and drawbacks of the use of such digital platforms, beginning in Fall 2022.
+Our aim is to analyze the peer feedback process itself, as well as students’ perceptions of the benefits and drawbacks of the use of such digital platforms.

-Power et al. (2020) and Power (2022c) are examples of how I have incorporated peer-to-peer collaboration into my teaching practice to facilitate rich learning and the production of meaningful learning artifacts.
+Power et al. (2020), Power (2022c) and Power (2023) are examples of how I have incorporated peer-to-peer collaboration into my teaching practice to facilitate rich learning and the production of meaningful learning artifacts.
 In the Spring 2022 term, I joined a team of researchers from Ontario Tech University to begin examining the benefits of using the online platform Kritik (2022) to streamline peer-to-peer interactions when authoring and providing peer feedback on graduate-level academic writing activities.
-Our aim is to analyze the peer feedback process itself, as well as students’ perceptions of the benefits and drawbacks of the use of such digital platforms, beginning in Fall 2022.
+Our aim is to analyze the peer feedback process itself, as well as students’ perceptions of the benefits and drawbacks of the use of such digital platforms.

 Reduction of Barriers to Learning